 Note: a few notables, such as China Mary, were buried here after 1884 when the new Tombstone Cemetery opened at the end of Allen Street.

 In Boothill Graveyard you can visit the resting place of some of Tombstone’s most famous, and infamous, characters.
 Read and see if anyone is really Buried at Boothill here.
 Here are just a few.

 Fred White: Tombstone Marshall from 1879 to 1880 when he was mortally wounded by “Curly Bill” Brocius.
 Wyatt Earp escorted “Curly Bill” to the courthouse in Tucson under heavy guard, then testified that Marshall White believed the shooting had been an accident.

-Note: her tombstone says she died in 1906.
-But the Tombstone Epitaph says 1905.
+Note: her tombstone says she died in 1906, which would make her 67, but the Tombstone Epitaph says 1905.